Providing you with what you need to succeed

 • Three opportunities to test per year, per content area.
 Discounts for retakes are also available in 2014 to offset the $30/section retake cost to $10/section retake cost mirroring the 2013 cost structure.
 Two discounted retakes per test section are allowed.

 • Costs for the computerized 2014 GED test will be $120.00.
 To offset the price increase from $40.00 for the 2013 paper-based test, recent Ohio legislation will supply a voucher for $80.00 to first-time 2014 GED test takers.
 Contact Anne Bowman at 740-364-2267 for voucher details.

 For additional information on the GED process click here.

 Don't feel prepared to finish the GED® test?

 Don't worry—we can help!
 Even with your busy schedule, you can prepare,

 plan, and succeed.
 We'll ensure you're registered and have all the support you need to finish and pass.
 GED prep classes are FREE!

-Bring picture I.D.
-(Ohio driver’s license, State of Ohio I.D., or U.S. passport).
-You cannot take the test without proper I.D.
-All pens, pencils and calculators will be provided.
+On the first day of Orientation bring picture I.D.
+(Ohio driver's license, State of Ohio I.D., or U.S. passport).